- Functional analysis

 - In the article (Opmeer 2012) a connection is made between model reduction by rational interpolation and model reduction by balanced proper orthogonal decomposition.

 Opmeer and Staffans 2008), where we treat the linear quadratic optimal control problem on the positive time axis, right factorizations and unbounded solutions of the control Riccati equation.
 In the second article in the series (Opmeer and Staffans 2010) we treat the linear quadratic optimal control problem on the negative time axis, left factorizations and unbounded solutions of the filter Riccati equation.
 The third article in the series (Opmeer and Staffans 2012) deals with the linear quadratic optimal control problem on the doubly infinite time axis and strongly coprime factorizations.
 There a coupling condition connecting the control and the filter Riccati equation shows up.
 The fourth article (Opmeer and Staffans 2014) contains the corresponding continuous-time results.
-The fifth article (Opmeer and Staffans 2018) considers the well-posed case.
-A sixth article on the multi-valued case is in preparation.
+The fifth article (Opmeer and Staffans 2019) considers the well-posed case.

 Opmeer, Reis and Wollner 2013) the ADI method for numerically solving Lyapunov equations is studied.
 We prove convergence and illustrate how adaptive finite elements can be used to reduce computational time.
 In (Massoudi, Opmeer and Reis 2016) we prove convergence of the generalization of ADI to Riccati equations and in (Massoudi, Opmeer and Reis 2017 ) we extend ADI to bounded real and positive real Lur'e equations and again prove convergence.